Computing

 - Copyright and ownership

-All computing lessons are focused on a learning target, stuck in RE and PSHE books, so progression in learning can be easily identified and assessed.
+All computing lessons are focused on a learning target so progression in learning can be easily identified and assessed.
 Feedback in lessons is in accordance with our feedback for learning and marking policy.
 Lessons are fun and engaging, linked to topics and contextualised to achieve purposeful outcomes.
-Children learn from experiences and we provide plenty of planned opportunity for children use our well-resourced computing equipment to develop their learning.
+Children learn from experiences and we provide plenty of planned opportunity for children to use our well-resourced computing equipment to develop their learning.

-Assessment for learning is at the heart of our teaching and we continually assess children throughout lessons to identify what children already know, what they can do and build upon that prior learning.
+Assessment for learning is at the heart of our teaching and we continually assess children throughout lessons to identify what they already know, what they can do and build upon that prior learning.
 By the end of Year 6, our aim is for children have developed a range of skills, knowledge and understanding to express themselves and be creative in the use of digital media.
 They will also be equipped with problem solving skills and resilience to be able to debug problems independently, to be reflective and evaluative of their end product and be able to identify improvement areas.
-Children each have class folders with the unit they are in to save their work.
+Children each have class folders on a shared drive that they are able to save their work into.
 Across all year groups, we aim for children to be confident with their computing abilities and skills to ensure their work is saved accurately, in the correct folders.

 Computing – how we measure impact